GaronCode/smart-image-gallery/readme.md

         // flag for initializing all handlers and events at once when creating
         init: true,
     }
+    const Gallery = new SmartImageGallery( Settings );
     ```
     If there was no initialization during creation, you need to use the method `init` (`Gallery.init()`)

+5. If you
-4. Done.
+6. Done.
 When you click on the image, a window should appear.

 ## Methods